DominicReneSchu/RFT/en/facts/docs/society/modern_tribute_systems.md

 **Resonance Field Conclusion:**
 Wars are not exceptions, but planned caesuras in the resonance cycle of power—the goal is systemic reordering through controlled destruction, demoralization, and debt bondage.
 The EU once again faces the choice: Will it perpetuate the cycle and continue to exist as a resonance carrier of external interests, or will it achieve systemic resonance autonomy and break the paradigm of external control?
 The resonance rule remains valid: Group belonging is systemically invariant—the decision to leave the field is always possible, but never without risk and friction.

 ---

+#### Europe’s Self-Inclusion: Internal Voices within the Resonance Field

+Within Europe, there are also critical reflections on its own role in the global tribute system.
+Individual political, media, and academic voices call for more self-resonance, emphasize the necessity of strategic autonomy, or warn against “external control” by outside power centers.
+Yet, this self-observation remains system-immanent: it articulates itself within the existing resonance field and cannot dissolve the cyclical bond to credit, control, and forced loyalty.

+**Resonance logic:**
+- Self-criticism, reform impulses, and protest reinforce internal dynamics without leaving the systemic frame.
+- The inclusion of all voices—from approval to dissent—confirms Europe’s group membership in the field of external steering.
+- Only a break with the resonance logic (systemic self-resonance) could effect true change; as long as the structure persists, every internal voice remains part of the cycle.

+**Example voices:**
+- Calls for “strategic sovereignty” (Macron, Merkel, EU Commission)
+- Debates over a “European reserve currency” or alternative security architectures
+- Protest movements against sanction and credit policy

+The resonance rule remains valid: Europe is and stays systemically included as long as the field of dependency structurally persists.

+---